mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 ## Working With Credentials

 At this point you can use credentials in your projects.
-To make them available, type `export AWS_PROFILE=TFEWorkspace`.
-This will allow you to run `pnpm run package` and `pnpm run deploy` in backend repositories.
+To make them available, type `export AWS_PROFILE=TFEWorkspace` if you are using Linux or OSX or `set AWS_PROFILE=TFEWorkspace` if you are using Windows.
+This will allow you to run `pnpm run package` and `pnpm run deploy` scripts in backend repositories.
 You can also use AWS SDK functions in your code base.

 Note that whenever you open a new terminal window you will need to run `export AWS_PROFILE=TFEWorkspace`, so if you're not able to package or deploy this is the first thing you should do.